-JOURNALISM 101 Collecting and Writing News 3 UNITS (CSU)
+Collecting and Writing News 3 UNITS (CSU) LECTURE 3 HOURS

-LECTURE 3 HOURS Prerequisite: English 28 or equivalent.
+Prerequisite: English 28 and 67.

 This introductory course stresses instruction and practice in news gathering and news writing.
 Curriculum connects theory with meaningful activity in the basic principles of news writing, including a section on broadcast writing.
 The course includes an examination of freedom of the press along with a critical analysis of its responsibilities.
 Students receive an overview of press ethics and resolving ethical dilemmas.